If you’ve been riding a motorcycle for a long time, you likely have a recollection of a time when your motorcycle abandoned you.

 Switch the key to the “on” position.
 If you fail to do this, the ignition coil will not start and will be unable to deliver a voltage surge to the spark plugs to start the engine, and you will never be able to start it.

 Check the amount of resistance you are getting from the engine when you push your bike and set your gear accordingly.
-Most bikes will easily start in the second gear, but some require you to put the third gear.
+Most bikes will easily start in the second gear, but some require you to put in the third gear.
 Some people have recommended starting your bike in the first gear, but we advise against it.
 DON’T USE FIRST GEAR IF YOU HAVE A HIGH COMPRESSION ENGINE.
-You can check and test for yourself; the lighter the bike, the more resistance you will feel and need to put a higher gear.
+You can check and test for yourself; the lighter the bike, the more resistance you will feel and the need to put a higher gear.

 To see if you’re in second gear, try rocking the motorcycle forth and backward without your hand on the clutch.
 You shouldn’t be able to move over a few inches because of the gear.
 If you can still easily move forward and backward, you merely went up half a click from first gear.
 Another click up, and it should put you in second gear.